Webflow vs Hubspot cms: 2026 comparison

 - Flexible CMS for complex content structures

-- Ideal for agencies/freelancers (multi-projects, client deliverables)
+- Ideal for agencies/freelancers (multi-project, client deliverables)

-Webflow limits:
+Webflow limitations:

-HubSpot CMS benefits:
+HubSpot CMS advantages:

 - Native integration with HubSpot CRM and Marketing Hub